maueroats/teaching/content/intermediate-cs/ch20/posn-util.md

 #type: slide
 #theme: white
 weight: 10
+description: "Utility functions for posns.
+Accessing functions defined in other files."
 ---

 The functions in 20.5 are all useful later.
 When you do them, you should